The Perfumer’s Raw Materials: The Complete Guide

 Fruits

-Fruits are among the raw materials used in perfumery.
-Some fruits can be used naturally, while others have to be processed by synthesis, as it is impossible to extract their essence.
+Fruits are part of the raw materials used in perfumery.
+Some fruits can be used naturally now, while others exist thanks to synthesis, because it is difficult to extract their essence (fruits possess too much water).

 In a perfume, fruity notes can be orchestrated in several ways: